Last updated: June 2026

 Federal law (42 CFR 483.156) prohibits Medicare/Medicaid-certified facilities from employing CNAs who are not in good standing.
 Findings are permanent on the registry unless successfully appealed.

-To get on the Tennessee Nurse Aide Registry, you need to complete a state-approved 120-hour CNA training program and pass the state competency exam.
-Career Academy is a Tennessee Higher Education Commission–authorized CNA school (THEC Authorization #2580) and a registered state exam testing site.
+Whether you're starting fresh or your certification has lapsed, getting (back) on the Tennessee Nurse Aide Registry means completing a state-approved 120-hour CNA program and passing the state competency exam.
+Career Academy is a Tennessee Higher Education Commission–authorized CNA school (THEC Authorization #2580) and a registered state exam testing site — we can place you in the next available cohort.

 What is the Tennessee Nurse Aide Registry?

 The Tennessee Nurse Aide Registry is the official state list of every active Certified Nursing Assistant in Tennessee.
-It's maintained by the Tennessee Department of Health and administered through TMU (the testing and credentialing vendor that operates the registry's database and lookup portal).
+It's maintained by the Tennessee Health Facilities Commission and, as of June 1, 2026, administered by Credentia — the state's nurse aide testing and registry vendor.
 A CNA must be on the registry in good standing to work in any Medicare/Medicaid-certified Tennessee facility.

 How do I look up a CNA license in Tennessee?

-Visit the TMU public registry portal (tn.tmutest.com) and search by the CNA's first name, last name, and date of birth — or by the CNA registry number if you have it.
-The portal returns the certification status, expiration date, and whether the CNA is in good standing.
-The lookup is free and does not require an account.
+Go to the Tennessee Health Facilities Commission's nurse aide page (tn.gov/hfc), which links to the current Credentia registry search, and look up the CNA by first name, last name, and date of birth — or by registry number.
+The result shows certification status, expiration date, and whether the CNA is in good standing.
+The lookup is free and needs no account.

 How do I renew my CNA license in Tennessee?